alexanderttalvarez/MakeMeSocial/README.md

 ## Docker-compose file
 Together with the plugin, there's a file called docker-compose.yml It allows you to use docker right away with a Wordpress installation just in case you want to test it without install Wordpress

+## Known bugs
+There's a small bug when editing the social networks at the administration.
+When deleting a social network, the "Save" button won't be available unless any input is changed.
+I'm working on that.
+The workaround is deleting a letter in the title and writing it again.